hhruszka/secrethunter/README.md

 - save found secrets in ~/seceret-scan-report
 - exclude directories /proc and /dev from scanning
 - scan directories /home and /opt

+## Binaries
+Compiled secretshunter binaries for Linux and Windows can be found under the releases [link](https://github.com/hhruszka/secretshunter/releases) or in [executables](https://github.com/hhruszka/secretshunter/tree/main/executables) folder.

 ## Licensing
 secretshunter is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 You are free to use, distribute, and modify this software under the terms of the AGPLv3.
 If you